A service provided by the BC Centre for Disease Control

 STI updates are blog posts from the BCCDC or our community partners about a variety of sexual health topics.
 These include program updates, clinical practice changes, new research, events, and more.
 We will not clutter your inbox with frequent emails, and your email address will not be used for any other purposes.

-July 8, 2021 by Terri Buller-Taylor, Research Manager, Hepatitis Education Canada Hepatitis, Clinical Prevention Services, BC Centre for Disease Control
+July 15, 2021 by Stephanie Gin, Nurse Educator, Clinical Prevention Services, BC Centre for Disease Control

 May 21, 2021 by Monica Durigon on behalf of the University of British Columbia's Continuing Professional Development program (UBC CPD)